-This mapping $f^$ is called the Young-Fenchel transform of f.
+This f^ is called the Young-Fenchel transform of f.
 Observe that $-f^(0)$ is precisely the value of the initial extremal problem.

-This reduction makes the original problem into the change-of-variable problem for the Young-Fenchel transform, i.e., into calculation of the aggregate $(f \circ G)$ , where $G : Y \to X$ is some operator from Y to X. We emphasize that $f^$ is a convex function on the dual of X. This circumstance alone prompts us to await the most convincing results in the key case of convexity of the initial objective function.
+This reduction makes the original problem into that of change-ofvariable in the Young-Fenchel transform, i.e., into calculation of the aggregate $(f \circ G)$, where $G : Y \to X$ is some operator from Y to X. We emphasize that f^ is a convex function on the dual of X. This circumstance alone prompts us to await the most convincing results in the key case of convexity of the initial objective function.